tensor4all/QuanticsTCI.jl/README.md

 qttapprox = qtt(index_to_quantics_interleaved([1, 2, 3, 4], R))
 println("QTT approximated value: $qttapprox")
 ```
+Note that the resulting QTCI / QTT takes parameters in quantics form.
 A convenience function that encapsulates the above code block in a single call is being worked on.

 ## Related libraries